 The voltage that drives the current and the resistance that resists it determines the amount of electric current that flows through a circuit.
-The current flow is understood as that circuits are engineered for a certain voltage and resistance.
-Heat loss from an excessive current will destroy the circuit, burn the resistors, and even burn the nearby materials.
+The current flow is understood such that circuits are engineered for a certain voltage and resistance.
+Heat loss from an excessive current can destroy the circuit, burn the resistors, and even burn the nearby materials.

-To increase the current in any electric circuit, consider two terms – amperage and voltage.
+How to increase current in a circuit, consider two things – amperage and voltage.

 A circuit’s electrical current is measured in amperes.
 The sum of amperes in a circuit is regulated by two factors: volts and resistance.